-Peach Crisp is our favorite summer peach dessert.
-The peach juices bubbling under the crisp buttery crunchy topping is completely irresistible.
+Peach Crisp is a favorite summer peach dessert.
+The peach juices bubbling under the crisp crumble topping are completely irresistible.
+It tastes like a Peach Pie but is easier to make since you don’t need a pie dough.
 Add a generous dollop of vanilla ice cream and it just doesn’t get any better!

-The oats and almonds in this Peach Apricot crumble give the topping amazing texture – you’ll savor every crumb.
+The rolled oats and almonds in this Peach Crisp give the topping amazing texture – you’ll savor every crumb.
 It’s one of those recipes where there is (literally) no crumb left behind.
-Blow out your scented candles folks – this is the real deal!

-Sweet ripe peaches (locally grown if available) are best but you can make peach crisp with frozen peaches if that is what you have on hand, so you can continue the tradition in winter time.
-This is the coziest dessert when the weather cools down.
+- Sweet ripe peaches – locally grown, if available, are best but you can make peach crisp with frozen peaches if that is what you have on hand and enjoy this cozy dessert when the weather cools down.

-1. Bring a pot of water to a rolling boil.
-Add peaches and in boiling hot water for one minute or just until skins peel off easily then immediately transfer them to cold water to stop the cooking process.
-Once peaches are cool enough to handle, the skins should peel of easily.
+Bring a pot of water to a rolling boil.
+Carefully add peaches to boiling hot water for one minute or just until skins peel off easily then immediately transfer them to cold water to stop the cooking process.
+Once peaches are cool enough to handle, the skins should peel off easily.

 - Blanch, peel and slice peaches